matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 In this tutorial, we will be depositing into a zkSync wallet with MetaMask on the Rinkeby test network.
 > While the tutorial shows the steps for Rinkeby, you can follow the same steps for mainnet.

+**There is an account activation fee applied on the first transaction after depositing.
+Deposit an additional ~$20 to cover it during high gas fees.**

 To connect your wallet to the zkSync 1.0 Mainnet select the "Ethereum Mainnet" button at the top of MetaMask.
 </br>
 <p align="center">